osama-fouda/CRUDS-Project/README.md

 # CRUDS-Project
-Create, Read, Update, Delete, Search Method By Using JavaScript, HTML and CSS
+Create, Read, Update, Delete, Search Methods By Using JavaScript, HTML, and CSS